enpitsulin

 }

-Using the Result enum type is because Connection::open also returns a Result, and we want to simplify error handling using ? for error propagation (although this method doesn't have an Err, it's just to simplify the process).
+Using the Result enum type is because Connection::open also returns a Result, and we want to simplify error handling using ? for error propagation (although this method does not have Err, it is just to simplify the process).

-Then we can construct a TodoApp class using TodoApp::new().unwrap(), using unwrap() to extract the Ok from the enum type, which is our returned TodoApp.
+Then we can construct a TodoApp class using TodoApp::new().unwrap(), using unwrap() to unwrap the Ok from the enum type, which is our returned TodoApp.

 Implement Various Methods for TodoApp#

-Now that we can construct the class, we want to perform CRUD operations on SQLite, so we need corresponding methods like get_todos, get_todo(id), new_todo(todo), and update_todo(todo).
-There is no delete method because the design of the table already includes the is_delete field, indicating that our deletion will be a soft delete; hard deletes are not implemented for now.
+Now that we can construct the class, we want to perform CURD operations on SQLite, so we need corresponding methods like get_todos, get_todo(id), new_todo(todo), update_todo(todo).
+There is no delete method because the table design already includes the is_delete field, indicating that our deletion will be soft deletion; hard deletion will not be implemented for now.

 Query All Todos#

-Using the Connection.prepare() method, this method returns several methods of Statement such as query_map, execute, etc., which can accept parameters and pass them to the SQL statement during the query and return results.
+Using the Connection.prepare() method, this method returns a Statement, and several methods of Statement such as query_map, execute, etc., can accept parameters and pass them to the SQL statement during the query and return results.

-Here, we use the query_map method to get an iterator, and by iterating through the iterator, we obtain a Vec<Todo>, which is an array of Todo objects, and then wrap it in a Result enum and return it.
+Here we use the query_map method to get an iterator.
+By iterating over the iterator, we obtain a Vec<Todo>, which is an array of Todo objects, and then wrap it in a Result enum and return.

-Note that methods with generics but not controlled by parameters, such as the row.get method on line 6, are called with the generic parameter in the form of row.get::<I, T>().
+Note that methods with generics but not controlled by parameters, like the row.get method on line 6, are called using row.get::<I, T>().

-Since SQLite does not have a boolean type, we use numeric values to represent true or false with 1 or 0, and we need to handle these two fields accordingly.
+Since SQLite does not have a boolean type, we use numeric values 1 or 0 to represent true or false, and we need to handle these two fields accordingly.

 impl TodoApp {